timsavage/zemu6502/README.md

 * read/write functions using a 16bit address and 8bit data
 * clock signal (with both rising and falling edges)
+* optional load function to load a binary (primarily to initialise ROM)
+* optional register dump function for future gdb integration

 Future enhancement to include NMI and IRQ status requests.